jpal91/checkly-nextjs-example/README.md

 >
 > Run `make help` to see all commands

-This command will walk you through installing all necessary project dependencies as well as setting up environment variables (if you want, see [Environment Variables](#environment-variables) for further explanation).
+This command will walk you through installing all necessary project dependencies.

 Once everything is installed, run: